.

 Ingredients

-1. 2 cups chopped leeks, whites and light green parts only [475cc]
+- 2 cups chopped leeks, whites and light green parts only (454g or 1lb)

-5. 3 cups hot water, divided (plus more to thin out soup if desired) [700ml]
+- 3 cups hot water, divided (plus more to thin out soup if desired)

 Instructions

-1. Cook the leeks and garlic over medium high heat in a pot.
+- Cook the chopped leek and garlic over medium high heat in a pot.
 Sprinkle in the salt and stir to incorporate.
 Let cook until the leeks are soft, about 5 minutes.
 Stir regularly to avoid burning the leeks.

 I’ve been thinking about century egg – do you think black garlic would be an appropriate substitute? maybe with some black salt? or am I way in left field here?